OpenTalker/SadTalker/docs/best_practice.md

-# Best Practice and Tips for configuration
+# Best Practices and Tips for configuration

-> Our model only works on REAL person's photo or the portrait image similar to REAL person.
+> Our model only works on REAL people or the portrait image similar to REAL person.
 The anime talking head genreation method will be released in future.

-Advanced confiurations for `inference.py`:
+Advanced confiuration options for `inference.py`:

 | Name        | Configuration | default |   Explaination  |
 |:------------- |:------------- |:----- | :------------- |